exesdotnet/ChordScaleMatrix/README.md

 TO DO
 -----

 * Mode
     * Synchronize ocataves in `Single note mode` and `Chord mode`

 * Synthesizers
     * Debug and optimize the synths

+* Song templates
+    * Creating new song templates especially for chord progressions

 * Preferences
     * Fix up checkbox value of `Windows in front`

 * Standalone app
     * Preparing the files for a standalone application

 List of Changes